Close-up of a frayed rope with a knot on a textured beige surface next to three small brown seeds or nuts and a leaf.

 I believe art is a powerful tool for well-being, a bridge between our inner and outer worlds.

-My dharma, my path of purpose, is to guide others to see and be nourished by the beauty of nature, reconnecting with the natural world and their own creativity to restore balance and well-being.
-Through a holistic approach to life, I invite people to listen to their intuition and the quiet whispers of their inner creative voice, returning to a simpler, slower, and more soulful way of living.
+Through a holistic approach to art and life, I invite people to slow down, listen to their intuition, and reconnect with the quiet voice of their own creative expression, returning to a simpler, more mindful way of living.

-At the heart of my work is teaching the art of noticing, noticing the subtle, the sacred, and the often-overlooked moments that connect us to presence and to the pulse of life itself.
-Inspired by the rhythms of nature and the quiet wisdom within, my work weaves together creativity, mindfulness, and nature connection as pathways to curiosity, wholeness, and inner wisdom.
+At the heart of my work is the art of noticing: noticing the subtle, the beautiful, and the often-overlooked moments that bring us back to presence and connection.
+Inspired by the rhythms of nature and the wisdom found in stillness, my work weaves together creativity, mindfulness, and nature connection as pathways to curiosity, wellbeing, and deeper self-understanding.

 “Who looks outside, dreams; who looks inside, awakes.” — Carl Jung

-This is the essence of my purpose: guiding others back to their inner knowing, where a more balanced and holistic life begins, and quietly ripples outward into the world.
+This is the essence of my purpose: gently guiding others back to their own inner creativity and awareness, where a more balanced and connected way of living can begin, and quietly ripple outward into the world.

 Why emigrate to Australia?